 The commission continues to issue guidance documents and policy statements to help operators understand their obligations as technology evolves.

-Approved safe harbour programs offer several benefits:
+Approved safe harbour programmes offer several benefits:

 • Detailed guidance tailored to specific industries